Chita, Zabaykalsky Krai: Geography

 Chita lies at the confluence of the Chita and Ingoda Rivers, between the Yablonoi Mountains to the west and the Chersky Range to the east.
 Lake Kenon is located to the west, within the city limits, and the Ivan-Arakhley Lake System is a group of lakes lying about 50 km west of Chita.

 Climate

-Chita experiences a dry-winter borderline humid continental climate/subarctic climate (Köppen climate classification: Dwb/Dwc, Trewartha climate classification Dcbc/Ecbc) with very cold, very dry winters and warm, relatively wet summers.
+Chita experiences a dry-winter borderline humid continental climate/subarctic climate (Köppen climate classification: Dwb/Dwc, Trewartha climate classification Dcbc/Ecbc) with cold, very dry winters and warm, relatively wet summers.
 Despite the southerly latitude, it closely resembles the climate of Fairbanks, Alaska.